* Tech stocks dive as U.S. plans limits on Chinese investment

 * Harley Davidson sees extra costs due to EU tariffs, shares drop

-Losses were widespread but technology stocks suffered the most, with the Nasdaq diving 2.5 percent, as the U.S. Treasury Department was drafting curbs that would block firms with at least 25 percent Chinese ownership from buying U.S. tech firms, a government official said on Sunday.
+The U.S. Treasury Department was drafting curbs that would block firms with at least 25 percent Chinese ownership from buying U.S. technology firms, a government official said on Sunday.
+A Wall Street Journal report also said the U.S. planned to block additional technology exports to China.

-U.S. Treasury Secretary Steven Mnuchin said on Monday in a message on Twitter that the restrictions would apply not specifically to China but “to all countries that are trying to steal our technology.”
+U.S. Treasury Secretary Steven Mnuchin said the restrictions will not be specific to China but would apply “to all countries that are trying to steal our technology”.

-The S&P technology index dropped 3.0 percent, set for its biggest one-day plunge in nearly three months.
-The Philadelphia Semiconductor index dropped 3.7 percent as shares of chipmakers, which derive much of their revenue from China, took a hit.
+The S&P technology index dropped 2.8 percent, set for their biggest-one day plunge in three months.
+The Philadelphia Semiconductor index dropped 3.8 percent, with chipmakers taking a hit as they depend on China for a large part of their revenue.

-The CBOE Volatility index, known as Wall Street’s fear gauge, spiked to its highest level in nearly a month.
+The CBOE Volatility index, known as Wall Street’s fear gauge, spiked to 17.92, highest in two months.

-Campbell Soup Co was the biggest percentage gainer on the S&P 500, rising 8.6 percent after a New York Post report that Kraft Heinz Co was considering buying the company.
+Campbell Soup was the biggest percentage gainer on the S&P 500, rising 10 percent after a New York Post report that Kraft Heinz was considering buying the company.

-The S&P 500 posted seven new 52-week highs and 18 new lows; the Nasdaq Composite recorded 60 new highs and 60 new lows.
-(Additional reporting by Sruthi Shankar in Bengaluru and Sinéad Carew in New York; Editing by Shounak Dasgupta)
+The S&P index recorded seven new 52-week highs and 17 new lows, while the Nasdaq recorded 45 new highs and 53 new lows.
+(Reporting by Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta)